-Each council has an executive board that residents can run for and be voted on too.
-In addition, each council has student representatives that represent their particular floor and who help to coordinate programs and serve on committees.
+Each council has an executive board that residents can run for and be voted onto.
+In addition, each council has student representatives that represent their particular floor, who help to coordinate programs and serve on committees.
 Information about how to run for a particular position will be available within the first two weeks of classes.

 Some of the events organized by the Hall Council have included:

 - Intramural teams, competitions, and cheering sections for sporting events